Roger Federer fined for swearing at Australian Open

-Swiss tennis star Roger Federer was fined $3,000 (CHF3,000) for swearing during his Australian Open quarter-final victory over American Tennys Sandgren.
+Swiss tennis star Roger Federer has been fined $3,000 (CHF2,920) for swearing during his Australian Open quarter-final victory over American Tennys Sandgren.

 The Swiss was handed a code violation for uttering an audible obscenity in the third set of Tuesday's match.
 The line judge reported Federer to Serbian umpire Marijana Veljovic.

-In a post-match news conference, Federer clarified that he had sworn in a "a mix" of languages and expressed frustration over how the on-court warning was issued.
+In a post-match news conference, Federer clarified that he had sworn in a "mix" of languages and expressed frustration over how the on-court warning was issued.

-"Clearly she speaks mixed,” the 20-times Grand Slam champion told reporters.
+"Clearly she speaks mixed,” the winner of 20 grand slam titles told reporters.
 “Didn't know that.
 Next time I got to check the [language skills of the] lines-people.”

 He added: "Honestly, to be frustrated at one point...
 I think it's normal.
 I found it a bit tough.
 It's not like I'm known to throw around words and whatever.
 It's not like the whole stadium heard it either."